theflow85/arbtt-R-plotter/README.md

 # arbtt-R-plotter
-A simple R-script to plot tasks captured by arbtt.
+A simple R-script to plot the tasks that were captured by arbtt.
+I wrote the script for an easier documentation of my working hours.

 Hi.
 It works like this: